 For more guidance on how to build Java projects with Azure Pipelines see here.

 In addition to the application build, we need to publish Ansible scripts so that it will be available in CD pipeline.
-So, we configured Copy files task to copy Ansible playbook .war file to Artifacts directory.
+So, we configured Copy files task to copy Ansible playbook .yml and the java web package .war file to Artifacts directory.

 Now click Queue to trigger the build.
 Once the build success, verify that the artifacts have ansible_scripts folder and ROOT.war file in the drop.